Short circuit

-A short circuit (sometimes abbreviated to short or s/c) is an electrical circuit that allows a current to travel along an unintended path with no or very low electrical impedance.
+A short circuit (sometimes abbreviated to "short" or "s/c") is an electrical circuit that allows an electric current to travel along an unintended path with no or very low electrical impedance.
 This results in an excessive current flowing through the circuit.

 The opposite of a short circuit is an open circuit, which is an infinite resistance (or very high impedance) between two nodes.

 Definition

 A short circuit is an abnormal connection between two nodes of an electric circuit intended to be at different voltages.
-This results in an electric current limited only by the Thévenin equivalent resistance of the rest of the network which can cause circuit damage, overheating, fire or explosion.
+This results in a current limited only by the Thévenin equivalent resistance of the rest of the network which can cause circuit damage, overheating, fire or explosion.
 Although usually the result of a fault, there are cases where short circuits are caused intentionally, for example, for the purpose of voltage-sensing crowbar circuit protectors.

 In circuit analysis, a short circuit is defined as a connection between two nodes that forces them to be at the same voltage.
 In an 'ideal' short circuit, this means there is no resistance and thus no voltage drop across the connection.
 In real circuits, the result is a connection with almost no resistance.
 In such a case, the current is limited only by the resistance of the rest of the circuit.